 Students must have a signed parent permission slip for privileges to begin.
 Students must present their Pass to the high school office and sign out before leaving the building.
 They must leave through the main office door.
 When returning, students must sign in to the high school office.
-Failure to follow these regulations will result in the loss of Senior Pass privileges.
+Failure to follow these regulations will result in the loss of Junior Lunch Pass privileges.
 Students leaving campus without privileges will be given detention or In-School Suspension.

 Students are not permitted to use vehicles during the school day, including noon hour, without permission from the office.
 Once a student has become eligible, they will receive a permission slip that needs to be signed by a parent/guardian.
 The principal must have received written permission from a parent/guardian prior to approving driving on file in the Principal's office.
-Each day a student drives, they will be issued a permit that must be returned before 5th hour.
-Failure to do so and the student will lose the privilege to drive during lunch.
+Each day a student leaves for lunch, they must return before 5th hour.
+Failure to do so and the student will lose the privilege to leave during lunch.
 Permission to lengthen the lunch period or blanket permission slips will not be accepted.